mtl-brainhack-school-2019/Nick-Hoang--Preprocess-analyze-task-based-fMRI-data/README.md

 ### 3. Hypotheses: We hypothesized that activation of the Post-HPC will be correlated with recognition accuracy of the many exemplars of a scene category, and the Ant-HPC will be correlated with recognition errors of generalizaing a scene category previously seen.

 ### 4. Methodology - a.
-Behavioural - We use ePrime, a psychology presentation software, to present different exemplars of a scene category, such as a bar, to participants at the Encoding (study phase) and then measure their recognition accuracy in responding "Old/Similar/New" to repeated, highly similar, and new scenes at Retrieval (test phase).b. fMRI - We use a Siemens Prisma 3T Scanner and our design comprise of 8 runs of Study1,Test1, Study2,Test2, Anatomical, Study3,Test3, Study4,Test4.
+Behavioural - We use ePrime, a psychology presentation software, to present different exemplars of a scene category, such as a bar, to participants at the Encoding (study phase) and then measure their recognition accuracy in responding "Old/Similar/New" to repeated, highly similar, and new scenes at Retrieval (test phase).

+### b. fMRI - We use a Siemens Prisma 3T Scanner and our design comprise of 8 runs of Study1,Test1, Study2,Test2, Anatomical, Study3,Test3, Study4,Test4.
 We use SPM8 and MatLab to preprocess and analyze our data.

 # *II.
 BRAINHACK 2019*